dpadGuy/RetroBatGFN/README.md

 **I am not responsible for any consequences that may happen from using RetroBatGFN.
 Use it at your own risk.**

+**RetroBatGFN has no affiliation with the RetroBat team or Nvidia, it is just a simple installer made for Geforce NOW !**

 <img width="1920" height="1080" alt="GeForceNOW_YgXn9TVZxf" src="https://github.com/user-attachments/assets/2769fba7-fb9e-4b37-aec6-a0e0dac78f5f" />

 <img width="1920" height="1080" alt="GeForceNOW_f8tGWqOVT4" src="https://github.com/user-attachments/assets/9c58c068-4dab-498d-8844-08946c772b5b" />